Concordium/concordium-node/concordium-node/README.md

 stack exec -- pacman -Syq mingw-w64-x86_64-lmdb --noconfirm
 ```

-- If building the installer, the [Wix Toolset](https://wixtoolset.org/releases/) is required, and should be in the path.
+- If building the installer, the [WiX Toolset (v3)](https://wixtoolset.org/docs/wix3/) is required, and should be in the path.

 ### Building and Running